johnmcfarlane/papers/c++/contractual-disappointment.md

 {
   std::ifstream file{filename};
   if (!file) {
-    // better; user is made aware that the result isn't always some bytes return std::nullopt;
+    // Better: user is made aware that the result isn't always some bytes. return std::nullopt;
   }
   ...